alperenproo/ovson/README.md

 # OVson

 A lot changed but im too lazy to update this readme file just try it and see.
 Report bugs/crashes and make suggestions to alperen1912 on Discord.
+There is currently an issue with skin heads on bettertab.
+Will be fixed soon.

 ## Features
 - Api keyless stat fetching